-- Valid State Issued Driver's License of ID Card or U.S. Passport (All household members 18 years, or older) - Proof of Legal Status or Citizenship's (All household members) - Birth Certificate, Legal Documentation of Adoption or Guardianship (All household members 17 years, or younger) - Puerto Rico Income Tax Return Form (W2 Forms) (Last two (2) years)
+- Valid State Issued Driver's License of ID Card or U.S. Passport (All household members 18 years, or older) - Proof of Legal Status or Citizenship's (All household members) - Birth Certificate, Legal Documentation of Adoption or Guardianship (All household members 17 years, or younger) - Puerto Rico Income Tax Return Form (W2 Forms) (Last two (2) years) - Wages: Last three (3) recent paystubs (All household members 18 years, or older) - Copy of Verification of Employment (VOE)

-- Wages: Last three (3) recent paystubs (All household members 18 years, or older) - Copy of Verification of Employment (VOE) - Award letters for benefits/Verification Letter (SSI, Disability, Pension, Unemployment, etc.) (if applicable) - Certification of Zero Income (if applicable) (All household members 18 years, or older) - Most recent year tax return (1040 or 1040A) with all schedules and YTD profit and loss statement (Self-employed only) (if applicable) - Most recent three (3) months of bank statements for all checking accounts (All household members 18 years, or older) - Two (2) most recent bank statements for all savings, retirement accounts, 401Ks, etc. (All household members 18 years, or older) (if applicable) - Child Support Documentation (if applicable) - Divorce Decree (if applicable) - Homebuyer Education Certificate (For Applicant and must be less than one (1) year old) - Form 1003 Uniform Residential Loan Application (URLA) - HBA Program Application - Applicant acknowledgment and consent - Conflict of Interest Form - Copy of preliminary closing disclosure - Form 1008 Uniform Underwriting and Transmittal Summary (signed by the underwriter) - Sales Agreement that indicates the sales price of the property subject to the agreement - Copy of Appraisal - Copy of Inspection Report - Special Flood Hazard Area, Coastal Barrier Resource Area, Runway Protection Zone or Clear Zone Certifications required to be able to do the environmental review - Urban center certification issued by PRDOH of the property (if applicable) - HUD Housing Quality Standards (HQS) inspection - Duplication of Benefits (DOB) certification - Any other document the PRHFA may deem necessary (if applicable)
+- Award letters for benefits / Verification Letter (SSI, Disability, Pension, Unemployment, etc.) (if applicable) - Certification of Zero Income (if applicable) (All household members 18 years, or older) - Most recent year tax return (1040 or 1040A) with all schedules and YTD profit and loss statement (Self-employed only) (if applicable) - Most recent three (3) months of bank statements for all checking accounts (All household members 18 years, or older) - Two (2) most recent bank statements for all savings, retirement accounts, 401Ks, etc. (All household members 18 years, or older) (if applicable) - Child Support Documentation (if applicable) - Divorce Decree (if applicable) - Homebuyer Education Certificate (For Applicant and must be less than one (1) year old) - Form 1003 Uniform Residential Loan Application (URLA) - HBA Program Application - Applicant acknowledgment and consent - Conflict of Interest Form - Copy of preliminary closing disclosure - Form 1008 Uniform Underwriting and Transmittal Summary (signed by the underwriter) - Sales Agreement that indicates the sales price of the property subject to the agreement - Copy of Appraisal - Copy of Inspection Report - Certifications required to be able to do the environmental review - Urban center certification issued by PRDOH of the property (if applicable) - HUD Housing Quality Standards (HQS) inspection - Asbestos Survey (if applicable structures built before 1978) - Duplication of Benefits (DOB) certification - Any other document the PRHFA may deem necessary (if applicable)

-13.2 Terms and Conditions
+15.2 Grant Terms and Conditions

-13.2.1 Primary Residence Requirement
+15.2.1 Primary Residence Requirement

-The property must be occupied as the principal residence by the Applicant (now Borrower) throughout the five (5) year affordability period commencing on the date the Deed of Mortgage and Restrictive Covenants is executed.
+The property must be occupied as the principal residence by the Applicant (now Borrower) throughout the five (5) year affordability period commencing on the date the Second Direct Mortgage Deed and Restrictive Conditions is executed.
 A Second Lien will be obtained to secure the Borrower's compliance with the affordability period and all other HBA requirements as outlined in these Guidelines.
 Under the affordability period compliance requirements, there is no change allowed in use and/or occupancy and the Borrower must comply with all HBA requirements.